Results 661 to 680 of 12107

 Spaz is a love letter to space trader (elite, X series) games wrapped up in a freeform 2D shooter.

 Torchlight like diablo 2 is an aged relic that causes RSI and forces pathetically limited choices on you.
-So do you want summons or to be underpowered?I'm failing to writing a blog, specifically about playing games the wrong way
+So do you want summons or to be underpowered?I am once again writing a blog, vaguely about playing games the wrong way

 I have a couple but I've been hoping for some of these titles to show up in a bundle.
 HIB definitely has a great line up this time too.

 On a sidenote, IFK has gone desperate and is offering the full bundle for 1$ for 24 hours.

 I'd rather spend that dollar on a copy of BiaB2 instead and give it to a friend :P

 18-09-2012, 09:36 PM #666